Blog

 Interferon Enhancement

-As part of immunologic strategies to counter the virus, interferon signaling may be a potential immune-boosting target, particularly since SARS-COV-2 may be capable of interfering with this aspect of immunity[42].
-Interferons are important for stimulating a robust immune response towards infections.
+As part of immunologic strategies to counter the virus, interferon signaling may be a potential immune-boosting target, particularly since SARS-COV-2 may be capable of interfering with this aspect of immunity.[42]
+Interferons are important for stimulating a robust immune response to infections.
 A lack of interferons is associated with greatly reduced immunity while very high levels are associated with inflammation excess.

 Interferon treatment is highly controversial and there is limited evidence of its safety and efficacy in treating COVID-19 and SARS-COV-2 infection.
 Administration at the wrong time may provoke worse inflammatory symptoms and ultimately a fatal cytokine storm.
-Test-tube studies indicate that the virus increases interferon signaling in macrophages, which tended to result in their death.[43]
+Test-tube studies indicate that the virus increases interferon signaling in macrophages, which tends to result in their death.[43]

 Nonetheless, early interferon treatment may serve to promote better outcomes in immune-compromised individuals.
-Interferon beta proved to be more effective against SARS-COV-1 than interferon alpha.
+Interferon beta proved to be more effective against SARS-COV-1 than interferon-alpha.

 Zinc